gatewaycash/gateway/modules/docs/docs/paybutton.html.md

 # Basic Usage

-This section will cover the basics and let you get started experimenting with PayButton in a snap.
+This section will cover the basics and let you get started experimenting with PayButton.
 We'll cover all the ways you can get paid, how to set an amount and basic payment tracking.
+A brief read-through of this section should get most merchants up and running in no time!

 ## Payment Methods